the-grid/finitedomain/README.md

 ## Version

+1.1.1
+- Fixed a bug where solver options were not properly passed on from `PathSolver` to its super, `Solver`

 1.1.0
 - Added support for fallback var distributions so you can chain list > markov > size for var distributors
 - Dropped browserify in favor of a custom concatenation technique